jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Buying a lever of power for a few dollars is a major bargain.
 When the middle-class steps up, we'll finally tear down the gates of the Industrial Age, become player gods, and live in the era of mass-collaboration.

-Here's a small example of the incredibly attractive benefits to expect.
+Mass-collaboration won't be a utopia.
+Main Street will always have much work to do.
+Just doing that work is eaiser when using modern tools.
+Here's a small example of the incredible benefits to expect.

 All for a few bucks.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ggrkTLEfFXA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<a href="https://www.youtube-nocookie.com/embed/ggrkTLEfFXA" target="_blank" class="button small">Reader</a>

 _This is Louis Rossmann.
 He owns an electronics repair business.
 He's also a YouTuber who teaches people how to repair electronics.
 When Louis needed a new store location, he went to a big company but got better help online from a stranger.
-All because both persons control their own software._
+All because both persons control their own software.
+Credit: [Rossman Group](https://www.youtube.com/user/rossmanngroup/featured)._ [Reader Mode.](https://youtu.be/ggrkTLEfFXA)

 ## Economic Levers of Power